tommyplusdev/anki-animal-crossing-theme/README.md

 ## What's New?

-- Subject / Note types are now colored labels that change depending on the subject studied.
+- Subject / Note types are now coloured labels that change depending on the subject studied.
 > JavaScript has a yellow label, HTML red, CSS blue and so-on.
 The default is gray to represent an unknown type.
-> For a good UX, I've added some unused colors, a standard color list for common web development programming languages and encapsulated the code so it's easy to put your own color if it's not there.
+> For a good UX, I've added some unused colours, a standard colour list for common web development programming languages and encapsulated the code so it's easy to put your own colour if it's not there.

 - Type Auto-Correct
 > If you're like me and don't feel like spelling Javascript or Typescript correctly (correct being: JavaScript/TypeScript), there is a built-in autocorrector.
 Feel free to add your own autocorrect code.